PietroFilippo/torrent-finder-cli/README.md

 An interactive command-line application for searching and downloading torrents directly from your terminal.
 Built with Python and `rich`.

+On Windows, the included `torrent.bat` launcher can be added to your `PATH` so you can run `torrent` from any terminal directory.

 ## Features

 - **Multi-Category Search:** Torrents across different providers (Movies & Series, Games, Anime, Manga), each with its own tailored search backends.
 The Movies & Series provider handles both films and TV shows — the episode-aware streaming flow kicks in automatically when a torrent contains multiple video files.